mapbox/geobuf/README.md

 Think of this as an attempt to design a simple, modern Shapefile successor that works seamlessly with GeoJSON.
-Unlike [Mapbox Vector Tiles](https://github.com/mapbox/vector-tile-spec/), it aims for _lossless_ compression of datasets &mdash; without tiling, projecting coordinates, flattening geometries or stripping properties.
+Unlike [Mapbox Vector Tiles](https://github.com/mapbox/vector-tile-spec/), it aims for nearly lossless compression of datasets &mdash; without tiling, projecting coordinates, flattening geometries or stripping properties.

 Note that the encoding schema is **not stable yet** &mdash;
 it may still change as we get community feedback and discover new ways to improve it.

+"Nearly" lossless means coordinates are encoded with precision of 6 digits after the decimal point (about 10cm).

 #### Sample compression sizes